174 km / 108 miles

 - free to download event photographs

-- post ride goody bag, snacks and drinks
+- post ride goody bag, completion certificate, snacks and drinks

 - souvenir event medals available for purchase with online entry